gouldcs/evolution/README.md

 ## Running the simulation
 Running the simulation is as barebones as it gets.
 I developed this using Pyhon 3.8.6, though any version of Python 3 should work (I will not be supporting Python 2).

-1. open terminal, and make your way to .../evolution/src
+1. open terminal, and `cd` your way to `wherever/you/installed/evolution/src`
 2. run `python3 simulator.py`

 Congratulations.
 You did it!